 Reporting a family for abuse or neglect should not be done lightly.
-However, if you have reasonable cause to suspect that abuse or neglect are occurring, please report it.
+However, if you have reasonable cause to believe that abuse or neglect are occurring, you should report it.
 You may make a positive impact in a child’s life by doing so.
-Thank you for being there for children who need an advocate.

 How do I find the number for reporting?